What is PlaceMaker and how does it work?

 We know everyone wants as many 3D buildings as possible.
 Thankfully, OpenStreetMap contributors, which provides the data PlaceMaker uses, are constantly adding more building data.
 We also have plans for the next version of PlaceMaker to help fill in the blank building information so stay with us, we want to fill the 3D world with buildings too!

-YES, we have an extended trial version that allows you to preview the 3D OpenStreetMap data.
+YES, we have an extended preview (trial) version that allows you to preview the 3D OpenStreetMap data.
 You can import and see the data for yourself but you cannot modify or save the imported data.
 The data is displayed as a temporary preview that will disappear once a new SketchUp tool is selected.
 While you can’t save it, you get to have a sneak peak of what PlaceMaker has to offer.
 The trial version does not allow for imagery import, or draping / merging of features onto terrain.
 Check out the Trial here.

 What are the software and hardware requirements?